CHaskin91/Just-Tech-News/README.md

 ## Module 14 - Lesson 1
 * Use proper code organization paradigms in a full-stack app.
 * Use a template engine to deliver front-end files.

+## Module 14 - Lesson 2
+* Used Express.js and Sequelize to implement sessions.
+* Managed front-end JavaScript logic in an MVC app.

+## Module 14 - Lesson 3
+* Use session data within a template.
+* Write conditionals to change a template's layout.